WowzaMediaSystems/wse-plugin-banstreams/README.md

 # BlacklistStreams

-BlacklistStreams is a Server Listener and HTTP Provider for [Wowza Streaming Engine™ media server software](https://www.wowza.com/products/streaming-engine) that allows you the ability to persistently blacklist published streams.
+BlacklistStreams is a server listener and HTTP Provider for [Wowza Streaming Engine™ media server software](https://www.wowza.com/products/streaming-engine) that allows you to persistently blacklist published streams.

 ## Prerequisites